-Outfall 001 is designated as representative outfall for this permit and is selected for representative sampling.
+Outfall 3 is designated as the representative outfall for this permit.

 Effluent Screening

 WET Assays - Effluent

 WET assays are utilized as a screening tool to determine if a reasonable potential for effluent toxicity exists.
 Acute and/or chronic bioassays as appropriate will be utilized to measure whole effluent toxicity in discharge samples for four consecutive quarters.
 Effluents demonstrating toxicity will receive appropriate WET limits for the discharge.
 Discharges not exhibiting toxicity will not receive WET limits and will only be required to submit additional WET tests at renewal and/or mid-term.
 Characterization will be conducted by a qualified laboratory per DEQ protocol.
 WET assays will utilize standard WET testing organisms and toxicity will be determined utilizing the results from such testing.